In frank but admiring observations, a lender reflects on the strengths and weaknesses of the dairy business.

 By Greg Steele, AgStar Financial Services

-As we close the books on another year in the dairy industry and look back at 2013, I offer my thoughts on what I consider key and indisputable points about this essential and complicated agricultural sector:
+As we close the books on another year in the dairy industry and look back at 2013, I offer my thoughts on 11 key points about this essential and complicated agricultural sector:

 • Dairy is by far the most complicated production model in agriculture.
-This fact cannot be disputed.
-To be able to coordinate all the housing, environmental, nutrition, feeding, and labor systems in a fashion that leads to the production of what has been is said is nature’s most perfect food is amazing accomplishment.
+To be able to coordinate all the housing, environmental, nutrition, feeding, and labor systems in a fashion that leads to the production of what has been is said is "nature’s most perfect food" is an amazing accomplishment.

-• The dairy industry has a lot of fragmentation that has led to a lack of unity with consumers, regulators, politicians or even us.
-There are many reasons for this that includes individual beliefs, policy, and geographic location, to name a few.
-The industry is open to threats because of this who will continue to seek to divide the industry.
+• The fragmentation within the dairy industry has led to a lack of unity with consumers, regulators, politicians and even those of us within the industry.
+Individual beliefs, policy, and geographic location are just a few of the reasons behind these inconsistent philosophies.
+Our inability to present a unified front puts the industry at risk and makes us is vulnerable to threats by those who continue to seek to divide the industry.

-• A modern dairy operation is a capital-intensive investment which requires careful management to allow the business to achieve solid financial returns.
+• A modern dairy operation is a capital-intensive investment, requiring careful management to allow the business to achieve solid financial returns.

-• Having a reliable, well-trained labor force is a threat to the industry as it is with all of agriculture.
-However, the lack of immigration reform and inability to attract a reliable and compensate labor force continue to be a concern for dairy.
+• Having a reliable, well-trained labor force is vital to our industry, as it is with all of agriculture.
+However, lack of immigration reform and the challenge of attracting and fairly compensating a reliable labor force continue to be a concern for dairy producers.

 • Specialized dairy farms that purchased their feed have suffered in recent years while those who controlled their feed source did better.
 Which structure will work in the future?
 The prospect of $4 corn will likely change the economics of dairy once again.